Dear Lab Tests OnlineAU community,

-Testing of genetic material is performed on a variety of specimens including blood, urine, saliva, stool, body tissues, bone, or hair.
+Testing of genetic material is performed on a variety of specimens including blood, urine, saliva, body tissues, bone, or hair.
 Cells in these samples are isolated and the DNA within them is extracted and examined for possible mutations or alterations.
-Looking at small portions of the DNA within a gene requires specialized and specific laboratory testing.
-This is done to pinpoint the exact location of genetic errors.
-This section will focus on the examination of a person’s genes to look for the one(s) responsible for a particular disease.
+Looking at small portions of the DNA within a gene requires specialised and specific laboratory testing.
+This is done to pinpoint the exact location of genetic errors (mutations).
+This section will focus on the examination of a person’s genes to look for the gene mutation responsible for a particular disease.

 To test DNA for medical reasons, some type of cellular material is required.
 This material can come from blood, urine, saliva, body tissues, bone marrow, hair, etc. The material can be submitted in a tube, on a swab, in a container, or frozen.
 If the test requires RNA, the same materials can be used.
 Once received in the laboratory, the cells are removed from the substance they are in, broken apart, and the DNA in the nuclei is isolated and extracted.